richard-acquah/Cryptography-Lab/README.md

 <img width="521" alt="enc file and content1" src="https://github.com/richard-acquah/Cryptography-Lab/assets/136107996/72143053-d1fd-4616-8cab-e7aad983be92">

 To decrypt secret.enc, use the command: ***openssl aes-256-cdc -a -pbkdf2 -in secret.enc -out secret.txt*** and enter the encryption password used to encrypt the file.

 __NOTE__: I deleted the original secret.txt before performing the decryption.

 <img width="547" alt="decrypted file1" src="https://github.com/richard-acquah/Cryptography-Lab/assets/136107996/331ddb68-227e-4cfc-a311-21e03cef2212">

+## Conclusion
+Encryption tools are essential in the cyberspace.
+Network breaches are inevitable and encrypting data in tansit and in storage is essential in keeping important data out of the hands os adversaries.